List of Home and Away characters introduced in 1999: Harry Reynolds

 Harry Reynolds, played by Justin Melvey, made his first appearance on 13 September 1999 and departed on 26 January 2001.
 Prior to joining the serial, Melvey's career involved modelling, studying and improving his acting skills.
 When Melvey decided to "lay some grassroots", the opportunity to play Harry Reynolds in Home and Away came up.
 Of this Melvey said "I flew back to Sydney and auditioned for the role on a Thursday, found out I had it the following Monday, and then had to go back to LA to do a hair commercial on Tuesday.
 After that, I basically had to pack up my life, say goodbye to my friends and move back to Australia."
 In 2000, Melvey won the "Most Popular New Male Talent" Logie Award for his portrayal of Harry.

 Judith Ackroyd

-Judith Ackroyd portrayed by actress Anna Hruby, made her first appearance on 21 October 1999 and departed on 21 November 2000.
-Prior to starring in Home and Away, Hruby had previously played Paddy Lawson on Prisoner Cell Block H.
+Judith Ackroyd, portrayed by actress Anna Hruby, made her first appearance on 21 October 1999 and departed on 21 November 2000.
+Prior to starring in Home and Away, Hruby had previously played Paddy Lawson on Prisoner Cell Block H. Commenting on the demise of Judith's relationship with Joel Nash (David Woodley), Jackie Brygel of the Herald Sun quipped "Gee, that Judith's a smart cookie.
+After all, we're talking about a woman who this week very, very slowly comes to realise that maybe, just maybe, her relationship with Joel might be over.
+And what has finally brought Judith to this conclusion?
+Simply the fact that Joel is leaving Summer Bay with his ex-wife, Natalie (Antoinette Byron).
+Yep, we told you the woman was a genius."